-Subpostmaster's understanding of the Contract
+Subpostmasters' understanding of the Contract

-- 4.12 The Report suggests that Subpostmasters may not have reviewed or fully understood the terms before entering the Contract.
-As a result, the Report states, at paragraph 4.7, that Subpostmasters are unable to mitigate "risks" that they may face. - 4.13 Post Office disagrees with the conclusion reached in the Report.
-In addition, this conclusion is not supported by any evidence. - 4.14 The Contract that is entered into between Post Office and Subpostmasters is done so freely and at arm's length.
-Ultimately, it is for the Subpostmasters to choose whether they enter into the Contract or not.
-The Report does not provide any examples where Post Office is accused of using undue influence or other unfair behaviour to acquire the agreement of individual Subpostmasters to the Contract - and it is strongly denied that any such improper conduct has occurred. - 4.15 The Report provides no evidence that Subpostmasters do not understand the Contract.
-If the view being taken in the Report is from a business perspective (whether Post Office or a Subpostmaster) the provisions are very clear and written in plain English. - 4.16 In any event, it is a well-established legal principle that a person who agrees to a contract is bound by its terms even if he does not have a copy of those terms, has not read them or does not understand them.
-Post Office cannot be responsible for an Applicant Subpostmaster who may not have taken the time to read the Contract. - 4.17 The Report also notes that Post Office does not recommend that Subpostmasters take legal advice.
+- 4.9 The Report suggests that Subpostmasters may not have reviewed or fully understood the terms before entering the Contract.
+As a result, the Report states, at paragraph 4.7, that Subpostmasters are unable to mitigate "risks" that they may face.
+Post Office disagrees with this conclusion.
+In addition, this conclusion is not supported by any evidence. - 4.10 The Contract that is entered into between Post Office and Subpostmasters is done so freely and at arm's length.
+Ultimately, it is for the Subpostmasters to choose whether they enter into the Contract or not. - 4.11 The Report provides no evidence that Subpostmasters do not understand the Contract.
+If the view being taken in the Report is from a business perspective (whether Post Office or a Subpostmaster) the provisions are very clear and written in plain English. - 4.12 In any event, it is a well-established legal principle that a person who agrees to a contract is bound by its terms even if he does not have a copy of those terms, has not read them or does not understand them.
+Post Office cannot be responsible for a Subpostmaster who may not have taken the time to read the Contract. - 4.13 The Report also notes that Post Office does not recommend that Subpostmasters take legal advice.
 There is no obligation on Post Office to make this recommendation.
 It is however open to any Subpostmaster to take legal advice on the Contract at any time.